 How to care for a rose

-Roses have been loved for centuries.
-This is the most popular flower among women, it is not without reason that female beauty is associated with it.
-For many years of growing roses, many of its varieties have appeared, including miniature ones that can be grown at home.
+Roses have been loved for many centuries.
+This is the most popular flower among women; it is not without reason that feminine beauty is associated with it.
+Over many years of growing roses, many varieties have appeared, including miniature ones that can be grown at home.

 Types of home roses